rahils1/Book-Store-System-in-JavaFX/README.md

 ### Support
 For technical issues or feature requests, please refer to the project documentation or contact the development team.

-## License

-This project is developed for educational purposes.
-Please refer to your institution's guidelines for usage and distribution.

 ---